P3r3N03L/AFONDLINUX/README.md

-# MYENTERPRISE
+# AFONDLINUX
 LINUX TRAINING

-This repository host the python files for the Linux training of Myenterprise.
+This repository host the python files for the Linux training of AFONDLINUX organization.

 These files will allow administrators to launch automated workstation preparation scripts, including :